 If you’re a high-volume production type facility, getting as much value as possible out of your cutting tool inserts on long runs is essential.
 So, what if you could find a source of high-quality cutting tool inserts at half the price?
 That’s exactly what happens when you take advantage of our Tool Reconditioning services.
-Beyond the initial cost savings of extending tool life 2-3 times, our regrinding operations offers value-added benefits you won’t find anywhere else, including reduced lead times, inventory management and cloud-based tracking.
+Beyond the initial cost savings of being able to use the inserts 2 to 3, or even more times, our regrinding operation offers value-added benefits you won’t find anywhere else.
+Reduced lead times, inventory management and cloud-based tracking are other ways to benefit from our regrinding process.
 Most importantly, the service you get will be tailor-made to your needs.
 Let’s take a closer look at how it all comes together.

 Let’s set the record straight right up front.
-Reconditioning cutting tool inserts does not mean taking a step down in quality.
+Reconditioning inserts does not mean taking a step down in quality.
 Quite the contrary.
-The GWS Tool Reconditioning program regrinds your worn out, chipped and used tools back to newly manufactured tool quality.
-When you put one of our reconditioned inserts in your CNC, you can machine with confidence.
+The GWS Tool Recondition program regrinds your worn out, chipped and used inserts back to newly manufactured tool quality.
+When you put one of the reconditioned inserts into your CNC, you can machine with confidence.

 Choose a Process

-Depending on your needs and the application, there are three ways to add new life to your old inserts.
+Depending on your needs and the applications, there are three ways to add new life to your old inserts.
 The first is to shim and regrind.
-With this method, the PCD tip is removed and then placed back into the original body with a shim behind it, providing a raised surface that can be reground to the same dimensions as a new tool.
+With this method, the PCD/CBN tip is removed and then placed back into the original body with shim stock placed behind the tip.

 Besides seeing insert costs go down by half or more, our Tool Reconditioning program offers additional benefits that reduce inventory handling and carrying costs.

 Our Tool Tracking System gives you a customized communication experience.
 We provide live to-the-minute information on your tool regrind process and keep everything accessible through the cloud.
 The GWS Portal, customized to your needs, allows you to track your current regrinds in real time and stay on top of your tool inventory.